-You can read a dozen nonfiction books about Zimbabwe under Robert Mugabe’s kleptocracy and fail to get a more vivid sense of what life is really like there than from this recent novel by Tendai Huchu.
-In one short work of fiction, Huchu conjures up the sad reality of day-to-day existence in that beleaguered country: the 90 percent unemployment, the ubiquitous corruption, the hyperinflation, the ever-present shortages, the barely functional electricity service, the vicious eviction of white Africans from their farms and businesses, the rabid homophobia.
+You can read a dozen nonfiction books about Zimbabwe under Robert Mugabe’s kleptocracy and fail to get a more vivid sense of what life is really like there than from this recent novel about a single mother by Tendai Huchu.
+In one short work of fiction, Huchu conjures up the sad reality of day-to-day existence in that beleaguered country.
+The 90 percent unemployment.
+Ubiquitous corruption.
+Hyperinflation.
+Ever-present shortages.
+Barely functional electricity service.
+The vicious eviction of white Africans from their farms and businesses.
+Rabid homophobia.

 The people of resource-rich Zimbabwe are among the world’s most poverty-stricken, and average life expectancy in their country is thirty-seven, but what does that really mean for the way they live their lives, day after day?
 The Hairdresser of Harare opens up a window on that steadily unfolding tragedy.